1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Bearing protectors prevent contaminants from entering the bearing assembly and maintain proper lubrication, resulting in significantly longer bearing life.

-Example: In chemical plants, using labyrinth bearing protectors can extend pump bearing life from 6 months to over 3 years.
+Example: In chemical plants, using labyrinth bearing protectors can extend ANSI pump bearing life from 6 months to over 3 years.

 2. Reduce Maintenance Costs